B Line (Northwest Rail): Westminster Station

 Constructed as part of the RTD FasTracks project, the B Line (formerly referred to as Northwest Rail) and Westminster’s first commuter rail station will open July 25, 2016.
 Located at 69th Avenue and Grove Street, the station and transit plaza will be a central hub within the surrounding 135-acre transit-oriented development area.

 B Line and Beyond

-The B Line will accommodate roughly 232 people in a single 11-minute ride from Westminster Station to Union Station.
-Train service will operate between 5 a.m. to 10 p.m. with peak and off-peak schedules.
-During peak hours of 6 to 9 a.m. and 3 to 6 p.m., the service will run every 30 minutes Monday through Friday.
-During non-peak hours, the service will run every 60 minutes.
+The B Line accommodates roughly 232 people in a single 11-minute ride from Westminster Station to Union Station.
+Train service operates between 5 a.m. to 10 p.m. with peak and off-peak schedules.
+During peak hours of 6 to 9 a.m. and 3 to 6 p.m., the service runs every 30 minutes Monday through Friday.
+During non-peak hours, the service runs every 60 minutes.

 Travel on the B Line will be a local fare — $2.60 or $1.30 discounted.
 Passengers using multiple RTD routes can also purchase a $9-day pass that can be used on any RTD service within a 24-hour period.
 Travelers to Union station will be able to connect to three light rail lines, two commuter lines and numerous regional and local bus routes.
 Travelers arriving at Westminster station will have access to bus routes 31 and 72 and a bike rental program through Zagster.

 The south side of the Westminster Station includes the 40-acre Westminster Station Park with a 2-acre lake, miles of trails and a 165-foot span pedestrian bridge that will directly connect to the Adams County neighborhood to the south.